AaronGullickson/soc312_project_delinquency/input/README.md

-# National Longitudinal Study of Adolescent to Adult Health

-The data we are using comes from the [National Longitudinal Study of Adolescent to Adult Health](http://www.cpc.unc.edu/projects/addhealth) (Add Health), conducted by the Carolina Population Center at UNC-Chapel Hill and supported by a grant from the National Institute of Child Health and Human Development.
-The first wave of the study surveyed adolescents between 7th and 12th grade in school in the 1994-95 school year.
-These respondents were then re-interviewed in three later waves, and there is currently a fifth wave of data being collected right now.
-This re-interviewing allows researchers to follow these respondents over time as they have grown from adolescents into full adulthood.
-This is what makes the study *longitudinal*.

-We will only be using the publicly available Wave I data from when these respondents were adolescents in 1994-95.
-One of the particularly valuable features of the Add Health survey is that many respondents were in the "saturation sample" which sampled *all* students at 16 schools.
-In this saturation sample, students were asked about who were their friends and sexual partners, which allows researchers to construct network maps of adolescent social systems.

-We will use a various basic measure of that network that estimates students' popularity.
-This measure, which is called "in degree" in the network analysis literature, measures the number of times a student was nominated as a friend by other students in the school.
-We will treat it as a simple proxy measure of a student's popularity.
-We can then look at what other student characteristics were positively or negatively associated with a student's popularity.

-From this full public dataset, I have created an extract with just a few variables for our analysis.
+# General Social Survey

+The data we are using comes from the [General Social Survey](http://gss.norc.org/About-The-GSS) (GSS), conducted by the National Opinion Research Council.
+The GSS is a nationally representative survey of the US adult population that is conducted every two years.

+We will only be using data from the 2012 and 2014 rounds of the GSS.
+I created an [extract](https://gssdataexplorer.norc.org/projects/56025) of the full GSS data using the GSS Explorer web application.
+I then subset the data to only include respondents who identified as male.
 Here is a full description of all variables in the dataset that we will use.

-- **indegree**: The number of friend nominations received by other students at the same school.
-This is the measure of popularity that we will use.
-- **race**: A six-category nominal variable indicating the race that the student best thought described them when asked to choose a single race: white, black, Latino, Asian, American Indian, other.
-- **sex**: Add Health reports this as a student's "biological" sex.
-Students were only reported as male or female.
+- **year**: year of the survey.
+Either 2012 or 2014.
+- **birth_cohort**: year of birth for the respondent. survey year minus birth cohort year gives the respondent's age.
-- **grade**: current grade of the student as a quantitative variable.
+- **marstat**: current marital status of the respondent: never married, married, divorced/separated, widowed.
-- **psuedoGPA**: Students were asked for the most recent letter grade in four course types: math, language arts, science, and math.
-This variable was constructed by calculating GPA from those responses.
-- **honorsociety**: A true/false variable for whether a student was in honor society or not.
-- **alcoholuse**: A true/false variable that is true if the student reported drinking at least once or twice a month in the last twelve months.
-- **smoker**: A true/false variable that is true if student smoked more than 5 cigarettes in the past 30 days.
-- **bandchoir**: a true/false variable that is true if the student was in band or choir.
-- **academicclub**: a true/false variable that was true if the student was in an academically-oriented club such as math club, book club, etc.
-- **nsports**: The number of different school sports a student reported participating in.
-Students who reported more than six sports were top-coded at the value of six.
-- **parentinc**: Parent's household income measured in $1000's of dollars.
+- **sex_orient**: Self-reported sexual orientation of the respondent.
+Because of small numbers, individuals who responded as gay or bisexual have been combined into a single category.
+- **race**: self-reported race of the respondent.
+In the GSS, we only have the choices of white, black, or other.
+- **region**: region of the country: Northeast, Midwest, South, West.
+- **women_nopolitics**: Response to a question abot whether women were as suited for politics as men.
+A value of 1 here means the respondent did not think women were as suited for politics as men, while a value of 0 means that the respondent did think women were as suited for politics as men.
+This variable is one of the three variables that make up the `women_attitude` variable.
+- **workmom_nohealthy**: response to a question on whether a "working mother can establish just as warm and secure a relationship with her children as a mother who does not work."
+A value of 1 indicates that the respondent did not think a working mother could establish as warm and secure a relationship and a value of 0 indicates that the respondent though a working mother could.
+This variable is one of the three variables that make up the `women_attitude` variable.
+- **breadwinnner_model**: response to a question on whether "it is much better for everyone involved if the man is the achiever outside the home and the woman takes care of the home and family."
+Respondents who said yes to this question are coded as 1 and respondents who said no are coded as 0.
+This variable is one of the three variables that make up the `women_attitude` variable.
+- **women_attitude**: This variable sums up the values for `women_nopolitics`, `workmom_nohealthy`, and `breadwinner_model` to produce a summary score measure of attitudes toward gender equality.
+High values here indicate less support for gender equality.

 In the original data, there are missing values for some observations on some of these variables.
 To simplify our analysis, I have used some advanced techniques that are beyond the scope of our class to impute these missing values.